sheng-fu/sheng-fu.github.io/index.md

 <br />

-I am also interested in the phonetics of discourse-level prosody in spontaneous speech in Taiwanese (Taiwan Southern Min), as well as tone sandhi and tonogenesis.
+I am also interested in the interaction between predictability and prosody in spontaneous speech.
+My works in phonetics mostly focus on Taiwanese (Taiwan Southern Min).

 <br />